Check This List Before You Seller Finance Your Home

 Just as a bank would, it’s your responsibility as the seller to make sure your buyer actually has the means to pay back the loan.
 Now, you have a bit more flexibility here, as you are not beholden to the same stringent standards and regulations as a bank, especially if you are only financing one property, or less than three.

 Still, understanding that you are the one assuming the financial risk in case of default is important.
 You must do your due diligence to ensure to the best of your knowledge that the buyer will be able to pay the loan, at least for as long as you hold it.
-Most seller finance investors aren’t interested in holding the loan longer than five or ten years before selling it to a mortgage buyer or having it paid off with a balloon payment (which is only allowed in some circumstances anyway)
+Most seller finance investors aren’t interested in holding the loan longer than five or ten years before selling real estate notes to a mortgage buyer or having it paid off with a balloon payment (which is only allowed in some circumstances anyway)

 Checking credit and verifying income is a good place to start.
 Keep in mind, though, that owner financed properties often appeal to buyers with less-than-traditional income situations.
 You may have more work cut out for you in terms of weighing risks if your potential buyer is self-employed or a freelance or commission worker.